What is a tech stack?

 Different projects, with different aims, will require different stacks.
 It’s the DNA of your application.
 And due to the fact that, like DNA, there are so many various combinations possible, it’s really hard to generalize.
 There’s got to be a thorough understanding in order to get the most out of your product.

-This point cannot really be laboured enough.
+This is a very important point.
 Making an informed decision about your tech stack before you start building, is paramount.
 It is possible to significantly alter the makeup of your tech stack, but it could potentially cost a lot of time and money, so it’s worth getting some professional advice before you dive in.
 You don’t want to realize you need something different halfway through a development project – unless you have an unlimited budget!
 But we all know that’s never the case.

 Let’s explore this a little further.
 Because preparing a tech stack for a long term development plan can be a balancing act.
 On one hand, as a developer, if you fail to accurately project how your application will grow, you’ll find yourself in a position where you’re forced to add additional services that don’t quite fit with the product.
 Such ad-hoc additions can make an app clunky and difficult to manage.
 However, if developers eagerly expect exponential growth, they are likely to invest heavily in the extra tools and services needed to handle this growth.
 This leaves them vulnerable to running out of money before the product ever actually starts operating successfully.